vidurangaw/notification_hub/README.md

 Define events in configuration file (config/initializers/notification_hub.rb)
 Example:
 config.events = {
+	[Event Code] => [Event Name],
   "user.signed_up" => "When an user is signed up", "user.trial_ended" => "When the trial period is ended", "message.received" => "When a message is received"
 }

+Event code is namespaced by ".".
+For example, you can use relevant model name as the first part of the code and actual event name as the last part,

 Step 2
 Create message templates

 Examples: URL

+For emails you need to create mailers too.
+Example: (app/mailers/user_mailer.rb)
+class UserMailer < ActionMailer::Base
+  def signed_up(data, to_email)
+    mail(to: to_email, subject: "Welcome to XYZ")
+  end

+  def trial_ended(data, to_email)
+    mail(to: to_email, subject: "[XYZ] Trial period ended") end end

 ## Development